Ojibway Prairie Reptile Recovery

 - Investment of over 1000 person–hours in the field annually in order to monitor reptile populations, assess threats and increase surveillance of key habitat features.

-- Submission of over 200 Species at Risk observations each year to provincial databases, therefore increasing habitat protection.
+- Submission of 100-200 Species at Risk observations each year to provincial databases, therefore increasing habitat protection.

 - Surveying of over 1000 km of roads annually to document road mortality hotspots and guide mitigation projects.
-We installed over 375m of barrier fencing in 2016 and 2017 in order to prevent reptile road mortality.
+We installed over 375m of barrier fencing annually since 2016 in order to prevent reptile road mortality.

-- Enhancement of over 9ha of Massasauga habitat via removal of invasive plants and creation of over 100 woody debris structures for Massasauga shelter and gestation (birthing).
-We confirmed that pregnant female Massasaugas used the artificial gestation sites we created in 2015, 2016 and 2017.
+- Ongoing enhancement within 9ha of Massasauga habitat via removal of invasive plants and creation of over 100 woody debris structures for Massasauga shelter and gestation (birthing).
+We confirmed that pregnant female Massasaugas used the artificial gestation sites we created in every year since 2015.

-- Delivery of over 340 Massasauga stewardship packages to nearby residents and reaching an additional 200 people per year via public outreach efforts.
-With the help of our partners, we installed 6 Massasauga habitat signs, 1 interpretive panel, and 8 wildlife crossing signs at roadkill hotspots.
+- Delivery of over 340 Massasauga stewardship packages and 500 outreach door hangers to local residents and reaching dozens of park users per year via opportunistic outreach efforts.
+With the help of our partners, we installed 6 Massasauga habitat signs and 1 interpretive panel at a local park, and 8 wildlife crossing signs on local roads at roadkill hotspots.

-Jonathan Choquette leads the Ojibway Prairie Reptile Recovery Program.
+Jonathan Choquette is Wildlife Preservation Canada’s Lead Biologist of the Ojibway Prairie Reptile Recovery Program.
 Jonathan has over ten years of academic, volunteer and professional experience working with reptiles and amphibians.
 He earned a B.Sc. in Biology (2007) and a Master’s in Landscape Architecture (2011), both from the University of Guelph.
 His MLA thesis focused on identifying habitat corridors for Massasauga rattlesnakes in a fragmented, urban landscape.
-Jonathan has worked with several species at ‘at risk’ reptiles, including Butler’s gartersnakes, eastern foxsnakes, five-lined skinks, Lake Erie watersnakes, prairie rattlesnakes, spotted turtles, wood turtles, and queen snakes.
-He has worked for organizations ranging from COSEWIC, Huron Stewardship Council, and the Ontario Ministry of Natural Resources and Forestry.
+Jonathan has worked with several species of ‘at risk’ reptiles, including Butler’s gartersnakes, eastern foxsnakes, five-lined skinks, Lake Erie watersnakes, prairie rattlesnakes, spotted turtles, wood turtles, and queen snakes.
+He has completed contracts for Environment Canada, Huron Stewardship Council, and the Ontario Ministry of Natural Resources and Forestry.
 He served as a volunteer board member for the Canadian Herpetological Society from 2014 – 2017 and is a member of the Society for Conservation Biology.
+Jonathan is currently pursuing his Ph.D. part-time at Laurentian University on the use of conservation translocations as a tool to recover Massasaugas.
 A list of his publications and reports can be found here.